johnnywycliffe/EInkSlideshowDisplay/README.md

 ### Step 7: Load images/edit program

+These instructions are how to connect to the display from this point forward, now that all the code is running.

 To add images once the AP has been initialized:

-1. Press the "D" button on the side fo the device to start AP mode
+1. Press the "D" button on the side of the device to start AP mode
+   - **CAVEAT!** THe very first time the AP script is run, the AP will already be initialized.
+Skip step 1.
 2. Once the AP can be found, connect a computer, phone, or other device to it.
 3. On the connecting device (*NOT* the Pi):
    1. Create a folder named "images" somewhere easy to find